-Department Chair: Michelle L. Davis

-Office: Technology Center, Room 116

-Phone: (409) 880-8191 E-mail: gened@lit.edu
+Department Chair: Dawn A. Katz Address: 855 E. Lavaca St., Beaumont, TX 77705 Office: Technology Center, Room 116 Phone: (409) 880-8191 E-mail: gened@lit.edu

-The Department of General Education and Developmental Studies offers two transferable academic degrees, an Associate of Arts in General Studies and an Associate of Science in Mathematics.
-The department supports all the technical and academic programs at LIT by offering general education courses for the core curriculum and undergraduate degree programs.
+The Department of General Education and Developmental Studies offers a transferable academic degree, the Associate of Arts in General Studies.
+The department supports all of the technical and academic programs at LIT by offering general education courses for the core curriculum and undergraduate degree programs.
 Developmental Education courses are also housed within the department.